Rajan9115/Modren-chair/README.md

-It is a simple HTML and CSS based mini project
+It is a HTML and CSS based mini project